peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 the following requirements MUST be satisfied:

 - The Credential Issuer MUST verify the signature of all elements in the `credential_pop` object using the public key contained within the Digital Credential where the `credential_pop` is referred to;
-- the Credential Issuer MUST verify that it is the legitimate Issuer.
+- the Credential Issuer MUST verify that it is the legitimate Issuer of the Digital Credential to which the `credential_pop` refers.

 The technical and details about the `credential_pop` object are defined in the next section.